 By May of 2008, my spinal bone density had decreased to the point that it met the technical definition of osteoporosis.
 I was able to identify the most significant probable causes as variants in the IGF-1 and aromatase genes.

 Results of a DEXA bone density scan on May 6, 2009 indicated an increase in lumbar spinal bone density of 20.1 percent during the previous year as the result of using supplemental transdermal estradiol and injectable growth hormone.
-DEXA bone density scans in December, 2010 and June, 2012 showed a continuing increase in my spinal bone density.
-My spinal bone density is now 42.5 percent higher than it was at the lowest point in May, 2008.
+DEXA bone density scans in December 2010 and June 2012 showed a continuing increase in my spinal bone density.
+My spinal bone density is 42.5 percent higher (as of June 2012) as compared with its was lowest point in May 2008.
 I am no longer in the osteoporosis range.

 Progress in medicine is expanding so rapidly that the doubling time for medical knowledge is now about four years (although there no means of really measuring a moving target like expanding knowledge with any degree of accuracy).
 That means that during the next four years, we will learn as much about medicine as was discovered from the beginning of human existence until now.